Hyundai Ioniq 5 review: an excellent electric family car

 - Mercedes C 220 d Estate vs BMW 330e Touring vs Hyundai Ioniq 5: 2022 group test review

-Hyundai no longer offers the entry SE Connect trim for the Ioniq 5, leaving Premium, Ultimate and the top-spec Namsan Edition on the price list.
-Standard kit is good with 19-inch alloy wheels, LED headlights, front and rear parking sensors, climate control and smart cruise control all included, while inside the cabin there’s a wireless smartphone charging pad and two 12.3-inch displays – one covering the infotainment and the other a digital instrument cluster providing key info for the driver.
+The current Ioniq 5 line-up consists of three levels: Premium, Ultimate and Namsan Edition.
+There’s a decent level of standard kit on the entry-level model, with 19-inch alloy wheels, LED headlights, front and rear parking sensors, climate control and smart cruise control all included.
+Inside the cabin, there’s a wireless smartphone charging pad and two 12.3-inch displays – one covering the infotainment and the other a digital instrument cluster providing key info for the driver.

-A battery heater and conditioning function is now available for 2023 model year cars – it's a practical feature that manages battery temperature while on the move and helps to improve real-world charging performance.
-Other additions include digital rear and side mirrors, along with Hyundai's V2L system which allows you to charge portable devices, camping kit or even another electric vehicle.
+A battery heater and conditioning function was introduced as an option in 2023.
+This practical feature manages battery temperature while on the move and helps improve real-world charging performance.
+Other additions included digital rear and side mirrors and Hyundai's vehicle-to-load (V2L) system, which allows you to charge portable devices, camping kit, or even another electric vehicle.

 In this review